1948 World Series: Game 6

 The Indians struck first in Game 6 when Dale Mitchell hit a leadoff double in the third off Bill Voiselle and scored on Lou Boudreau's RBI double, but the Braves tied the game on Mike McCormick's RBI single with two on off Bob Lemon in the fourth.
 A walk loaded the bases, but Voiselle grounded out to end the inning.
 Joe Gordon's leadoff home in the sixth put the Indians back in front 2–1.
 After a one-out walk and single, Jim Hegan's RBI groundout extended their lead to 3–1.
 Three straight singles in the eighth by Ken Keltner, Thurman Tucker and Eddie Robinson made it 4–1 Indians.
 In the bottom of the inning, the Braves loaded the bases off Lemon on a single, double and walk.
-Clint Conatser's sacrifice fly and Phil Masi's RBI double off Gene Bearden made it 4–3 Indians, but Bearden pitched a scoreless ninth for the save to give the Indians the championship, currently their last.
+Clint Conatser's sacrifice fly and Phil Masi's RBI double off Gene Bearden made it 4–3 Indians, but Bearden pitched a scoreless ninth for the save to give the Indians the championship.

+To date, this is Cleveland’s last World Series victory, and they now hold the longest championship drought in the majors.
+The only team of the four major North American leagues with a longer championship drought are the NFL’s Arizona Cardinals, who last won a championship in 1947 as the Chicago Cardinals, a year before Cleveland’s World Series victory.